RAMPS Research Group (Wren Lab)

 Students in the group are given opportunities to present their work at scientific conferences and technical meetings.
 This is an established practice in the group and many of tour students have been invited to give presentations at prestigious conferences (and have won many awards).

-We are currently looking for graduate students (MSc and/or PhD).
+We are currently looking for graduate students (MSc and/or PhD) and postdoctoral fellows.
 If you are interested, please contact us.

 OUR RESEARCH INTERESTS

-We are scientists and engineers who apply chemical kinetics analysis and modelling to complex chemical systems of practical interest.
+We are interdisciplinary chemists who apply chemical kinetics analysis and modelling to complex chemical systems of practical interest.

 Applied chemical kinetics have a wide range of practical applications, from environmental studies to industrial problems, such as the rate of ozone depletion in the atmosphere, contaminant transport in ground waters, chemical evolution of mine tailings and the rates of pipeline corrosion.
 We use an integrated approach to such problems, combining experimental and modelling studies.